 The easiest thing for me to forget these rules on is shoes.
 By not buying repeats of things that I already have, I have been able to broaden the items I have.
 Wearing only what I have, allows me to also realize what holes I have in my closet currently.
 I put away the boots during the summer and it allows me to see exactly what I can wear.
 It keeps me from making one season’s shoe count higher than the other.
 I have a deadly attraction to boots and shoes I can wear in the winter and autumn.
 It is harder for me to want to buy cute sandals and open toe shoes since I have had foot surgery.

 I love dresses and have added 3-5 dresses to the original capsule plan.
 I substitute them for shirts or pants to keep the 33 number.
 In the summer I don’t usually want to wear jeans, so that capsule usually has more skirts and dresses.

 Since my original project, I keep these rules hard and fast by only keeping in the closet what hangs on 25 velvet hangers.
 (Like these) This makes each item of clothing stand out and limits the number of things I can hang.
-I have learned so much about why I wear what I do, and wasting less and wrote about that In Why I use a Capsule Wardrobe.
+I have learned so much about what a Capsule Wardrobe is, why I wear what I do, and wasting less and wrote about that In Why I use a Capsule Wardrobe.